Hike Mt. Baldy via Ski Hut Route | San Gabriel Mountains Trail Guide

 Sierra Club Ski Hut

-This hike to Baldy’s peak is relatively short and rather steep.
-After half a mile, the path makes a big U-turn just after San Antonio Falls.
-Just under another half a mile on the fire road, you will reach the Ski Hut trail junction.
-The narrow trail forks left (is easy to miss) and climbs steeply straight up the side of San Antonio Canyon.
-The trail becomes surrounded by tall vegetation on both sides and reaches a spring.
-After crossing the spring, there is a spur trail to the Ski Hut near the base of the Baldy Bowl.
+The trail climbs steeply straight up the side of San Antonio Canyon.
+It has tall vegetation on both sides and reaches a spring.
+After crossing a spring, a spur trail leads to the Ski Hut near the base of the Baldy Bowl.
 When the Ski Hut is open, up to six people can spend the night for a fee.
-(Instructions for making a reservation when the Ski Hut is open, can be found here.)
+(Try and snag a reservation when the Ski Hut is open.)

-From the Ski Hut, the trail is noticeably steeper and there’s 2,000’+ of elevation gain remaining in under two miles.
-The tall Jeffrey pines and incense cedars start to thin out and are replaced by smaller lodge pole pines.
+From the Ski Hut, the trail is noticeably steeper with 2,000+ feet of elevation gain in under two miles.
+The tall Jeffrey pines and incense cedars start to thin out and smaller lodge pole pines replace them.
 At this point, the trail becomes very rocky and then ascends the western edge of the Baldy Bowl.
 Once you gain the ridgeline, there is a mile-long final push to the top of the summit.
-The last time I was just below the summit when I leaped over a hidden juvenile rattlesnake by accident.
+The last time I was just below the summit, I leaped unknowingly over a hidden juvenile rattlesnake.
 For some reason, it wasn’t rattling, yet both the snake and I ended up fine.

-Mount San Antonio is nicknamed “Baldy” because there are no trees on the gray, round dome of the mountain.
+“Baldy” is an appropriate nickname for Mount San Antonio because there are no trees on the gray round dome.
 At the summit, there are some windbreaks next to the famous metal summit plaque.
+Baldy is one of 57 ultras in the US.
+(An ultra peak has at least 1,500 meters of topographic prominence.)
 From here, you can enjoy views of the other high peaks of the back range of the San Gabriel Mountains.

 If you are feeling extra energetic, you can make a clockwise loop by taking the Backbone down to the Notch.
-Check out the guide for the hike to Mt.
+Or check out the trail guide about the hike to Mt.
 Baldy via the Devil’s Backbone.

 Red Tape